30 Best Practices for Preventing a Data Breach

 24. Encrypt data-at-rest and in-transit

 When you encrypt data, you take a format that people can read and scramble it to make it unreadable.
 Think of it like the math homework assignments you did in elementary school where you had to solve a series of problems and each answer correlated to a letter.
 You then used those answers to decode a message.
-Encrypting data works similarly.
-Even if a malicious actor gains access to your IT stack, the encryption will leave it unintelligible.

 When setting best encryption practices for preventing a data breach, you should use Advanced Encryption Standard (AES) cryptography in 128, 192, or 256 bits.
 Additionally, you need to make sure that you’re encrypting both data-at-rest (saved on a hard drive or disk) and data-in-transit (traveling from one device to another).

 Encrypting data-in-transit protects you from cybercriminals who gain unauthorized access to your IT stack.
-Encrypting data-in-transit protects from attacks that focus on wireless networks, such as man-in-the-middle attacks.
+Encrypting data-in-transit protects from attacks that focus on wireless networks such as man-in-the-middle attacks.

 25. Regularly apply security patch updates to software and firmware

 Many cyber attacks start with malicious actors looking for common vulnerabilities and exposures (CVEs).
 The CVE list is a dictionary of known code vulnerabilities that attackers can exploit.
 After security analysts discover a vulnerability, they report it to the software or device manufacturer.
-The manufacturer then generates a software update that “patches” the hole in the code, removing the weakness.
-Since the list is publicly available, cybercriminals are well-versed in the different security weaknesses and actively look to exploit them.

 Often, organizations fail to push security patch updates through to all devices that connect to their systems and networks, especially employee-owned devices.
 Even one device left unpatched can lead to a successful data breach.